top of page

 Author the governed meaning your enterprise runs on.

-The Authoring PIA applies to every enterprise using AI, regardless of platform, maturity, or transformation plans.
-If your systems contain AI, you need governed meaning before AI touches your business.
+If your enterprise uses AI, you need governed meaning before AI touches your business.

 Experience